Frijol/climate-change/GLOSSARY.md

 ## alternator
 an electrical generator that converts mechanical energy into electrical energy in the form of alternating current

+## ancillary services
+in the context of the electrical grid, services which support the trade of electricity, useful primarily for their potential to deliver a needed resource to the grid on request, quantifiable by their ability to respond when needed [Kirschen, 106][Kirschen]

 ## aneutronic
 producing no neutrons